alexisflesch/mathquest/app/plan.md

 - Each phase builds upon security and UX best practices
 - Focus on root cause fixes rather than patches
 - **Troubleshooting:** If backend code changes are not reflected, check nodemon/ts-node config and ensure all relevant files are watched.
 Manual restart may be required after config or new file changes.

+---

+## Phase 4: Centralized Route Protection & Middleware Modernization (2025-06-21)
+**Goal:** Enforce all route access rules via Next.js middleware, remove legacy per-page guards, and ensure all redirects are modern and consistent.

+### Access Rules:
+- `/` and `/login` are public (anyone can access)
+- `/teacher/*` is restricted to teachers only (non-teachers are redirected to `/`)
+- All other routes are protected (must be authenticated: guest, anonymous, or teacher)
+- Guests/anonymous can access non-teacher routes
+- Teachers can access everything

+### Checklist:
+- [ ] Implement/Update `middleware.ts` to enforce all access rules:
+    - [ ] Allow `/` and `/login` for everyone
+    - [ ] Redirect non-teachers from `/teacher/*` to `/`
+    - [ ] Redirect unauthenticated users from other protected routes to `/login?returnTo=...`
+    - [ ] Allow teachers everywhere
+- [x] Remove all `useAccessGuard` and per-page redirect logic from frontend pages
+- [ ] Test all protected routes for correct redirect and access behavior
+- [ ] Update `plan.md` and `log.md` to document all changes
+- [ ] Ensure no legacy `/teacher/login` or hardcoded login redirects remain

+### Files to Modify:
+- [ ] `/frontend/src/middleware.ts`
+- [ ] All frontend pages using `useAccessGuard`
+- [ ] Documentation: `plan.md`, `log.md`

+---

+## Phase X: Logger Reliability & Debugging
+**Goal:** Ensure all logger statements in backend are reliably output and visible in logs, including filter/debug logs in API endpoints.

+### Checklist:
+- [ ] Investigate and fix missing logger output for filter/debug statements in `/api/v1/my-tournaments` (e.g., excluded quizzes, missing playMode).
+- [ ] Confirm logger configuration (log level, transports, environment) is correct and consistent in all environments.
+- [ ] Add test logger statements and verify they appear in all expected log files and console outputs.
+- [ ] Document root cause and solution in `plan.md` and `log.md`.
+- [ ] Remove temporary debug logs after verification.
+- [ ] Ensure Winston logger outputs to stdout/console in development (not just files)
+- [ ] Improve Winston log formatting for human readability in development (colorized, pretty-print, etc)